Angelique Dionela

-Angelique Dionela (born January 26, 1991) is a Filipino volleyball athlete.
+Angelique Dionela (born January 26, 1991) is a Filipino volleyball player.
 Dionela played for the University of Perpetual Help System Dalta collegiate women's University team.
-She is currently playing for the Farm Fresh Foxies in the Premier Volleyball League.
+She is currently playing for the Farm Fresh Foxies in the Premier Volleyball League (PVL).

 Career

 NCAA

 Dionela was a member of Perpetual Help Lady Altas collegiate women's volleyball team.
 She is the libero of the team and they won 3 peat championships in the NCAA from NCAA Seasons 85 to 87.

 Shakey's V-League/PVL

 In 2012, she won best Digger in the 2013 SVL Open Conference with her team Cagayan Valley Lady Rising Suns.

 In 2013, her team Cagayan Valley Lady Rising Suns won in the 2013 SVL Open Conference.
 After that, she joined Cignal HD Spikers competing in the Philippine Super Liga.

 In 2020, Philippine Super Liga cancelled the league because of the COVID-19 pandemic.

 In 2021, her team Cignal HD Spikers transferred to Premier Volleyball League.

 In 2024, Dionela signed with the Farm Fresh Foxies.